 If your municipality provides your water, you can find information online or by calling the public works department.
-This can give you a good idea of what is added into your water.
+This can give you a good idea of what is added to your water.
 Fluorine is a very common additive in water.

-While finding base information on your water from your municipality is a great jumping off point, the water is tested when it leaves the facility, not when it comes out of your tap.
+While finding base information on your water from your municipality is a great jumping-off point, the water is tested when it leaves the facility, not when it comes out of your tap.

 The water travels through miles of pipes before coming to your home, which gives avenues for contamination.
-Older pipes were made out of lead, and residue from the pipes might get into your water.
+Older pipes were made out of the lead, and residue from the pipes might get into your water.